 This is the most important exam for teachers and for people who want to be lecturers in colleges and universities.
 National Eligibility Test is conducted by the NTA, National Testing Agency.
 This entrance exam for teachers is conducted twice a year.
 It decides the qualification for the post of an assistant professor as well as for the Junior Research Fellowship grant in Indian colleges and Universities.
 The UGC NET exam date has been announced.
 It is scheduled to be conducted from 2nd to 17th May.
 We have discussed in detail about UGC NET eligibility criteria and a few tips and tricks that you can use to pass this teacher exam.
 Read it here.

 A lot of people think that CSIR NET and UGC NET are the same.
 However, these teacher exams are different.
 UGC NET is conducted for a total of 81 subjects whereas CSIR NET is conducted for five subjects in particular.
-Namely, Chemical Sciences, Life sciences, Mathematical Sciences, Physical Sciences, and Earth, Atmospheric, Ocean & Planetary Sciences.
+Namely, Chemical Sciences, Life sciences, Mathematical Science, Physical Sciences, and Earth, Atmospheric, Ocean & Planetary Sciences.
 The purpose of both exams is similar, to shortlist candidates for lectureship or JRF.
 It is just the subjects that differ.

 Central Teacher Eligibility Test (CTET) is a national-level examination.
 It is conducted by (CBSE Central Board of Secondary Education).
 It is conducted twice every year.
 The examination determines the eligibility of candidates for appointment as teachers in Classes 1-8.
 There are two papers and the candidates should attempt the papers based on which grade they want to teach.